Alan and Sue Dunkley, The Polo Field, Lime Tree VillageCopy link

 “We are an active couple and like to travel, so we wanted to live somewhere with excellent transport links,” explained Alan.

-“Lime Tree Village is in Dunchurch near the market town of Rugby in Warwickshire, close to motorways such as the M1, M6 and M45.
+“Lime Tree Village is in Dunchurch near the market town of Rugby in Warwickshire, is close to motorways such as the M1, M6 and M45.
 This gives us quick and easy road access to places such as Coventry, Stratford-upon-Avon and Leamington Spa, as well as Birmingham Airport and East Midlands Airport.”

 He continued: “What’s more we’re only an hour away from London on the train here, there is an excellent mainline service from Rugby station.”